 How is it possible that finding something to wear from a packed closet is such a difficult task so much of the time?

-With so many wardrobe options to choose from, it should theoretically be a breeze to find an outfit relatively quickly, shouldn’t it?
+With so many wardrobe options to choose from, it should be a breeze to find an outfit relatively quickly, shouldn’t it?

 Not exactly.
 Just like clutter in your workspace or anywhere else in your home, having too much closet clutter impedes your ability to focus and be productive within your closet space.